-Consummation of the Merger is subject to the satisfaction of a number of conditions, including but not limited to: (i) listing of up to 1,728,260 shares of Hain Common Stock issued in connection with the Merger on the Nasdaq National Market; (ii) the absence of any restrictive court orders or any other legal restraints or prohibitions, and of any pending governmental proceedings, preventing or making illegal the consummation of the Merger; (iii) the accuracy in all material respects of the representations and warranties made in the Merger Agreements on and as of the Effective Time; and (iv) the receipt by Hain, AMI and GOE of certain opinions regarding tax and other matters.
-In addition, the consummation of each of the AMI Merger and the GOE Merger are conditioned on the simultaneous consummation of the other.
-See "The Merger
+Consummation of the Merger is subject to the satisfaction of a number of conditions, including but not limited to: (i) listing of up to 1,716,136 shares of Hain Common Stock issued in connection with the Merger on the Nasdaq National Market; (ii) the absence of any restrictive court orders or any other legal restraints or prohibitions, and of any pending governmental proceedings, preventing or making illegal the consummation of the Merger; (iii) the accuracy in all material respects of the representations and warranties made in the Merger Agreements on and as of the Effective Time; and (iv) the receipt by Hain, AMI and GOE of certain opinions regarding tax and other matters.
+In addition, the consummation of the AMI Merger are conditioned on the simultaneous consummation of the other.
+See "The Merger Agreements-Conditions to the Merger."